awsdocs/aws-lambda-developer-guide/doc_source/invocation-async.md

 To send events to a queue or topic, your function needs additional permissions\.
 Add a policy with the required permissions to your function's [execution role](lambda-intro-execution-role.md)\.
 + **Amazon SQS** – [sqs:SendMessage](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_SendMessage.html)
 + **Amazon SNS** – [sns:Publish](https://docs.aws.amazon.com/sns/latest/api/API_Publish.html)

+If the target queue or topic is encrypted with a customer managed key, the execution role must also be a user in the key's [resource\-based policy](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html)\.

 After creating the target and updating your function's execution role, add the dead\-letter queue to your function\.
 You can configure multiple functions to send events to the same target\.